Call for Papers: Fall 2018 Issue

 - All papers must have been written prior to graduation from an undergraduate degree program.
 Recent graduates may submit papers written during their undergraduate education for up to six months after the date of graduation.

 We accept submissions via email to firstname.lastname@example.org.

-Please attach your submission as a complete manuscript in .doc, .docx, or .pdf format.
+Please attach your submission as a complete manuscript in .doc or .docx format.
 The manuscript should include your article, your abstract, and the title of your paper.
 Additionally, this manuscript should be ready for blind review.
 As such, the author’s name and institutional affiliation should be redacted throughout the entire manuscript.

 Along with the attachment of your submission, please include the following information in the body of your email: